Krixium/8006-assign2/README.md

 ## Settings

-    settings/icmp_in_allow.txt - The ICMP type numbers to be allowed in. settings/icmp_out_allow.txt - The ICMP type numbers to be out in. settings/interface_external.txt - Name of external network inferface.
+    settings/blocked_ports.txt - Used for testing only.
+Contains a list of blocked tcp and udp ports. settings/blocked_types.txt - Used for testing only.
+Contains a list of blocked icmp types. settings/icmp_in_allow.txt - The ICMP type numbers to be allowed in. settings/icmp_out_allow.txt - The ICMP type numbers to be out in. settings/interface_external.txt - Name of external network inferface.